hyurl/sfn/docs/v06x/en-US/schedule.md

 When creating the schedule, you can provide the `data` option, the data will be passed to the handler function as arguments when invoking the function.
-NOTE:the data will be serialized for transmission, any thing that cannot be serialized will be lost, and once set, the data cannot be modified.
+NOTE: the data will be serialized for transmission, anything that cannot be serialized will be lost, and once set, the data cannot be modified.

 ```typescript